goauthentik/authentik/website/blog/2023-03-23-whats-new-with-authentik-march-2023/item.md

 Roadmapped features include:

 -   **RBAC**
-    -   Currently there’s only the option of users to be superusers or regular users, and superusers can edit everything, including all authentic objects.
+    -   Currently there’s only the option of users to be superusers or regular users, and superusers can edit everything, including all authentik objects.
 This goes against the security principle of [least privilege](https://en.wikipedia.org/wiki/Principle_of_least_privilege), and as such goes against our security-focused mantra.
 Role-based access control (RBAC) restricts CRUD rights on authentik objects based on a specific _role,_ providing even more fine-grained control.
 -   **UX improvements**
     -   Ease of use and clear, intuitive UIs is always one of our main goals, and we’re now focusing yet more on making the experience of using authentik even better.
 Less jumping around in the UI and more helpful context actions, suggestions, and recommendations.
 -   **Push-notification multifactor authentication** (Enterprise)